 This very fundamental inspection checklist could help you in finding a lot of the most typical plumbing issues.
 For more comprehensive inspections of pipes that work below your yard or at the rear of your ceilings, walls, and floors, you will most likely need to employ a professional to carry out that inspection for you.

-At Platinum Plumbing Bundaberg, we provide complete residential plumbing solutions to clients right across Bundaberg.
+At Platinum Plumbing Bundaberg, we provide complete plumbing services including residential plumbing solutions to clients right across Bundaberg.
 Call us on 0431 710 745 for the best plumbing experience ever.